austinyi/austinyi.github.io/_publications/2019-12-15-probability2.md

 I have individually studied the graduate course **Probability Theory 2 (326.516)** held at Seoul National University, Fall 2019.

-There are several textbooks and references that I used to study this subject, which are following.
+There are several textbooks and references that I used to study this subject, which are the following.
 * [Probability Theory 2 Note, J.P.
 Kim](https://jpkimstat.files.wordpress.com/2018/11/probability-theory-ii1.pdf)
 This note is a summary of the lecture Probability Theory 2 (326.516) held at Seoul National University, Fall 2016.
 It was summarized by a Ph.D. candidate J.P.
 Kim in Seoul National University.
 Special thanks to him for providing his notes.
 * Probability: Theory and Examples, R. Durrett, 2010.